Website Hacking

 Let’s open the target IP in our browser, and we will set the “Choose Your Bug” option to Cross-Site-Request-Forgery (Change Secret).

-Here, we’ll be redirected to the web-page which is suffering from the CSRF vulnerability, where you can see that we’re having the option to change the secret value.
+Here, the web-page suffering from the CSRF vulnerability will redirect us.
+Where you can see that we’re having the option to change the secret value.

 Form the below image, you can see we have successfully captured the request.
 Time to create a Fake HTML form, to accomplish this, do a right-click anywhere on the screen and select the engagement tools further hit the Generate CSRF PoC option.